A Model-Consistent Data-Driven Computational Strategy for PDE Joint Inversion Problems: Two model joint inversion problems

 \subsection{An inverse wave propagation problem}

-The second example joint inversion problem we consider here is an inverse problem for the acoustic wave equation.
-Let $\kappa$ and $\rho$ be respectively the bulk modulus and the density of the underlying medium $\Omega\subset\bbR^d$, and $p$ be the acoustic pressure due to a boundary source $S(t,\bx)$.
+The second example of joint inversion problems we consider here is an inverse problem for the acoustic wave equation.
+Let $\kappa$ and $\rho$ be, respectively, the bulk modulus and the density of the underlying medium $\Omega\subseteq\bbR^d$, and $p$ be the acoustic pressure due to a boundary source $S(t,\bx)$.
 Then $p$ solves the following equation: